What Is a Full in Gymnastics? A Step-by-Step Guide

 full in gymnastics

-The Full In is a skill competed on a range of apparatus in Artistic as well as Tumbling and Trampoline gymnastics.
-It’s defined as a double somersault with a full twist in the first somersault.
+The Full In is a gymnastics skill performed in Artistic, Tumbling, and Trampoline gymnastics.
+It involves a double somersault with a full twist during the first somersault.

 This guide will explore everything you need to know about the Full In, from its variations to it’s progressions.